e-vicius/google-a2a-blueprints/readme.md

 We welcome contributions!
 If you have optimized a set of rules for the Google Agent ecosystem or found a better way to instruct AI IDEs on A2A patterns, please submit a PR.

 ---

-### **Looking for the latest Context System rules?**
-Check out [context-systems.md](./context-systems.md) to see how we define shared memory architectures based on the latest Google Cloud Tech deep dives.